XiaZeng0223/XiaZeng02.github.io/_pages/cv.md

 Academic/Research Experience
 ======

-* Exchange Program, 2017
+* Guest Lectuer, 2023
-  * Department of Linguistics, University of California, San Diego
+  * University College London
-  * Coursework: Computational Linguistics, Linguistics of Invented Langauges, etc.

-* Experimental Assistant, 2018
-  * Cross-Linguistic Studies and Brain Sciences Lab, Zhejiang University of Technology
-  * Project: Processing of Information Structure in Chinese
-  * Supervisor: Dr. Luming Wang

-* Summer School, 2019
+  * Topic: An Introduction to Natural Language Processing
+  * I was invited to deliver a guest lecture to postgraduate students as part of a Machine Learning module at UCL.

+* Tutorial Instructor, 2022
   * Imperial College London
-  * Coursework: Machine Learning and Applied Statistics
+  * Topic: Large Language Models
+  * I was invited to give a tutorial to other young reseachers on computational social sciences as part of the Summer Institutes of Computational Social Science (SICSS 2022-London)  https://sicss.io/2022/london/schedule

 * Research Assistant, 2019-2020
   * Ubiquitous Knowledge Processing Lab, Technische Universität Darmstadt
   * Project: SciGen: a Dataset for Reasoning-Aware Text Generation from Scientific Tables
   * Supervisors: Dr. Nafise Sadat Moosavi and Dr. Andreas Rücklé

-* Summer School, 2022
-  * Imperial College London
+* Experimental Assistant, 2018
+  * Cross-Linguistic Studies and Brain Sciences Lab, Zhejiang University of Technology
+  * Project: Processing of Information Structure in Chinese
+  * Supervisor: Dr. Luming Wang

+* Exchange Program, 2017
+  * Department of Linguistics, University of California, San Diego
-  * Coursework: Computational Social Sciences
+  * Coursework: Computational Linguistics, Linguistics of Invented Langauges, etc.

 Research Interests
 ======
 * Automated Fact-Checking